Home » Education and Classroom » How Do I Create an Autism Homeschool Schedule?

 Is homeschooling my child with autism right for us?

-If there was a million dollar question in relation to homeschooling a child, it would be a parent questioning whether homeschooling their child is the right decision.
+If there was a million-dollar question in relation to homeschooling a child, it would be a parent questioning whether homeschooling their child is the right decision.
 That answer may seem difficult and will be dependent on the family and autistic child.

-I knew homeschooling my children was the right choice because I have watched them grow, learn, and thrive in our educational environment that we have built together over the last eight years and counting.
+I knew homeschooling my children was the right choice because I have watched them grow, learn, and thrive in the educational environment that we have built together over the last eight years and counting.
 There have been many changes and updates that we have had to make throughout our homeschool journey.

 It has also helped because I researched and found their learning styles and how best to include the tools and resources that work alongside the curriculum and activities that best support each of my children.
-Talking with other homeschool families and what has worked for them, as well as homeschool support groups, and other resources has helped shape our homeschool environment.
+Talking with other homeschool families and what has worked for them, as well as homeschool support groups and other resources, has helped shape our homeschool environment.

-Communication between parents, caregivers, therapists, and other parents that have homeschooled and are on the homeschool journey can help alleviate some stress parents can feel when deciding whether homeschooling their child is a good idea and right for the family.
+Communication between parents, caregivers, therapists, and other parents who have homeschooled and are on the homeschool journey can help alleviate some of the stress parents can feel when deciding whether homeschooling their child is a good idea and right for the family.
 Also, there are amazing resources, curriculums, and used curriculums available through numerous Facebook Marketplace groups, Ebay, used curriculum sales, and following the preferred curriculum creator through the different social media sites.

 Homeschooling a child with autism is very realistic and doable for families with the right homeschool resources, plan, schedule, information, and attitude.
 The sky is the limit and when our children with special needs receive the support and education they need.
 It is amazing to witness them soar to new heights and fall in love with learning.